 We offer automated investment programs through our Youdaozhitou service (有道智投), which allow our investors to enjoy attractive returns of various loan products available on our marketplace in an efficient manner.
 The automated investment programs are tailor-made for varied duration and investment goals through various program offerings.
 By opting for such investment programs, investors authorize us to make investments and when necessary transfer their creditors' rights on their behalf to other investors on our marketplace.
 Upon the commitment of investments, investors deposit funds into their custody accounts and will be locked during the subscription period.
 During the subscription period, no investment returns will be generated.
-We automatically select loans with the same or similar duration and risk profile into our automated investment programs and our system automatically matches investments in the investment program to loans in accordance with investment timeline and duration of the loans, and at the same time, diversifies concentration risk and minimize liquidity risk as much as possible.
-Upon the expiration of the subscription period, an investor's committed fund will automatically be invested by our system into one or multiple loans on our marketplace which will have the same aggregate principal amount as the investment amount.
+We automatically select loans with the same duration and risk profile into our automated investment programs and our system automatically matches investments in the investment program to the loans in accordance with investment timeline and duration of the loan, and at the same time, diversifies concentration risk and minimize liquidity risk as much as possible.
+Upon the expiration of the subscription period, an investor's committed fund will automatically be invested by our system into one or multiple loans on our marketplace which will have the same aggregate principal amount as the investment amount and the same duration as the investment timeline.
 The loans will also have a weighted-average interest rate that is usually higher than the quoted expected rate of return of the investment program.
 Upon repayment of a loan within the investment period, the fund will be automatically reinvested according to investors' prior authorization.

-We strive to match investments with loans of the same duration at the time of the investment, however, in certain circumstances, we may fail to do so.
-As we historically offered offline loan products with a weighted average term of more than 30 months, these long-term offline loans were and will be matched with investments of shorter duration until the remaining term of such loans equals or become shorter than the investments on our marketplace.
-In addition, in view of the financing needs of our borrowers and investment appetite of our investors, we design our automated investment programs and determine the respective amounts of the automated investment programs of different investing periods to be offered to investors, based on approved loan applications to be funded and loans underlying outstanding automated investment programs which will be transferred.
-We incentivize investors to invest in the automated investment programs particularly in need of funding by adjusting the expected rate of return and providing vouchers and cash coupons to investors who invest in such automated investment programs.
-Despite our efforts, we may fail to estimate the amount of loans and investments in each of our automated investment programs, which will lead to potential duration mismatch between the loans and the investment programs.
-Further, as our automated investment programs reinvest the amount repaid by borrowers, the remaining term of such investment program is usually shorter than the loan products we offer.
-Upon maturity of the investing period, the automated investment program transfers the outstanding loans invested by such program on the secondary loan market, and repay investors principal and interest upon successful transfer of all loans invested by such automated investment program.
-In the three months ended September 30, 2018, the average time between maturity of the investment period and repayment of investors was 10 hours.
+We generally put loans on the same expected mature schedule into one investment program.
 During the investing period, investors are not allowed to withdraw their funds from the investment program with fixed investing periods.
 Investors are also not allowed to transfer their investment on the secondary market during the first period of the investment program immediately after its subscription period, or the close period, which ranges from one to three months.
 Depending on different investment programs, the minimum investment amount into the automated investment programs ranges from RMB50 to RMB5,000.
 The expected return of such investment programs is generally between 5.0% to 11.0%, taking into account promotional campaigns we initiate from time to time.
 We charged an average service fee for the automated investment programs of approximately 1.3% of the investment return in the six months ended June 30, 2018.
 Upon the expiration of the investment period, our system automatically disburses the principal and the return of the investment, net of the service fee to the investor's account with our custodian bank.